kwnaidoo/ResBooker/README.md

 NOTES:
 ==========

-These are the list of things i could do better but due to my work commitments and limited time i have had to leave them out for this task:
+These are the list of things I could do better but since this is just a prototype concept project and I have limited time - they have not been implemented:

 1. Improve security , CSRF protection on forms.
 2. Captcha on forms